keithching/Spark/README.md

 ---

-Get a single event provider by id.
+Get a single event provider by id or name.

 `GET` localhost:3000/api/event_providers/{id or name}